If you are looking for one of the lightest free-standing single-person tents on the market, the Copper Spur UL1 should

-- Light Weight – Light weight is important on long distance hikes, but not as much for section hikes.
-I don't usually take a lot of time off the trails when I hike long distances, so to combat fatigue I reduce weight.
+- Light Weight – Lightweight is essential on long-distance hikes, but not as much for section hikes.
+I try to minimize town stops, so I reduce weight to combat fatigue.

-- Ease of Set-Up – I usually hike up until dusk, and I want to be able to set up quickly before dark.
+- Ease of Set-Up – I usually hike up until dusk, and I want to set up quickly before dark.
 Setting up quickly in bad weather is also important.
-Not only was the Hexamid quick, but it stays dryer than a double walled shelter when setting up.
+Being picky about my site is not always an uption, so I want a smaller footprint.

 Copper Spur UL1 Review – Quick Specifications